Sanjana1305/Resume-/README.md

 This is my basic HTML and CSS resume project, designed to help you create your own personalized resume easily.

 ## Usage
-To use this resume template, simply download the files and open `index.html` in your web browser.
-You can then modify the content in the HTML file to customize the resume for yourself.
+To use this resume template, simply download the files and open `.html` extension file  in your web browser.
 ## Customization
 Feel free to customize the following sections of the resume to make it your own:
 - Personal Information